MaximoRdz/ADVANCE-ARTIFICIAL-INTELLIGENCE/README.md

 #### 2. Create data folder
 - Create a folder named 'data'.
 - Move train zip (NCT-CRC-HE-100K.zip) and test zip (CRC-VAL-HE-7K.zip) to data folder.

+#### 3. Create models folder
 - Create a folder named 'models' where the trained models will be saved.

 ### Content
 1.  [tissues.ipynb](https://github.com/MaximoRdz/ADVANCE-ARTIFICIAL-INTELLIGENCE/blob/main/p2/tissues.ipynb): notebook with a multilabel (9) classifier which classifies the tissue type of the images.